Casselton Community Endowment Fund

 or contact Amy Stromsodt (701-795-1531), Development Director at the North Dakota Community Foundation.

-The Casselton Area Community Foundation has awarded over $337,000 in 273 grants since its inception in 1993.
+The Casselton Area Community Foundation since 1993, & the Bradley & Julie Burgum Family fund since 2015, have awarded over $372,000 in 287 grants.
 Recent grant awards are listed below.

 Grants Awarded in 2020